 Hot Browns were invented in Louisville Kentucky at the Brown Hotel and they are legendary around here.
 You can find a link to a traditional Hot Brown, as well as some more info on the history HERE.

-Also, about the tomatoes – I HATE tomatoes.
+- I HATE tomatoes.
 I mean absolutely despise them.
 But, I can totally eat them in this dish.
-I slice them really thinly and make sure that they are pretty well roasted before eating.
+I slice them as thin as possible and make sure that they are pretty well roasted before eating.
 Even my super picky kiddos eat them in this dish without complaint.
 Trust me on this one.

 For bottom “bread” layer: